quintel/documentation/docs/main/heat-infrastructure-costs.md

 title: Heat infrastructure costs
 ---

 Below you can find more information on the heat infrastructure cost calculation in the Costs > ['Heat'](https://pro.energytransitionmodel.com/scenario/costs/costs_heat/district-heating-infrastructure) sub-section of the ETM.
-Unless stated otherwise the methodology and data behind this calculation is based Update kentallen installaties Vesta MAIS (Update key figures installations Vesta MAIS) [CE Delft 2023](https://refman.energytransitionmodel.com/publications/2166).
+Unless stated otherwise the methodology and data behind this calculation is based Warmtenetten in Vesta MAIS (Heat networks in MAIS) [CE Delft 2022](https://refman.energytransitionmodel.com/publications/2165).
 [Vesta MAIS](https://github.com/RuudvandenWijngaart/VestaDV) is an energy model developed by the Dutch Environmental Assessment Agency (PBL).
 This section provides a summary of the applied method and numbers.
 A detailed description can be found on [ETDataset](https://github.com/quintel/etdataset-public/tree/master/source_analyses/general/11_area).

 ## Households and buildings costs